-Acknowledgements: This report is a project of the National Center for Research on Education Access and Choice (REACH).
-The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305C100025 to The Administrators of the Tulane Educational Fund.
-The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.
+Acknowledgements: This report is a project of the National Center for Research on Education Access and Choice (REACH), which is fully funded by the Institute of Education Sciences at the U.S. Department of Education under grant R305C180025.
 We are grateful to Joshua Cowen, Adam Kho, Scott Imberman, Matthew Steinberg, Katharine Strunk, Ron Zimmer and participants in APPAM, AEFP, and AERA national conferences and the REACH advisory board for feedback on prior drafts.
 The views expressed in this report are those of the authors.
 Institutional support was provided by Tulane University, the University of Maryland, Baltimore County, and University of Oklahoma.